Couple swimming at Buley Rockhole, Litchfield National Park

 There is no denying Ballarat is steeped in history – this is a city shaped by the wealth and opulence that came with Australia’s 19th-century gold rush.
 And while the spectacular architecture and heritage-listed attractions remain a huge drawcard, modern-day Ballarat is a destination that inspires and surprises visitors via its thriving arts community, burgeoning foodie scene and natural wonders.
 And you know what, you really can't beat the historical pageantry of Sovereign Hill.
 This outdoor museum recreates what Ballarat was like ten years after the discovery of gold in 1851.
 Pan for gold nuggets, dress up in old-school garb and definitely take home some raspberry drops – they're really good.

 How far?
-110km
+110km from Melbourne

-Get there by car, it’s a 1.5-hour journey.
+Get there: by car, it’s a 1.5-hour journey.
 Alternatively, V/Line trains from Melbourne’s Southern Cross Station to Ballarat roughly run on the hour, and takes less time than driving (about an hour and 20 minutes).

 Leah Glynn